On-Line Orientation and Get Connected

 Check-in is in the International Student and Scholar Services office within the International Center.
 Check-in occurs during regular office hours, and it is expected that you complete it before the first week of classes is over.

-The orientation session is mandatory for all new international students.
-It will prepare you for your stay while at the University of Louisville and covers important immigration issues regarding your stay in the U.S. You can find further information about the orientation below.
+The on-line orientation session is mandatory for all new international students.
+It will prepare you for your stay while at the University of Louisville and covers important immigration issues regarding your stay in the U.S. You will be receiving an email from the ISSS office with how to access the on-line orientation.
+Please check your email for this information.
+Please complete the on-line orientation before attending the the Get Connected and Resource Fair Event.
+You can also find the on-line orientation on the Blackboard website.
+Look under task and you will see International Student Orientation.

 Note 1: If you attend the New International Student orientation, then you do not need to attend the University's new student and transfer student orientation.